 How often is data updated and how will I know when there’s been an update?

-Automated software checks for new permits once a day.
-Each check looks at the past 20 days of permits and pulls newly found notices into the dashboard.
-New notices will appear on the top of the permits table on the Overview tab of the dashboard.
-The user can also use the Date Published filter to choose a recent date window to see recently released notices.
+Automated software checks for new projects once a day.
+Each check looks at the past 20 days of projects and pulls newly found notices into the dashboard.
+New notices will appear on the top of the table on the Overview tab of the dashboard.
+The user can also use the ‘Date Published’ filter to choose a recent date window to see recently released notices.
+Final permit data covers a time range from 2015 to 2023.

 Can I share this data?